Radio Africa

 !

 If you share the two versions of “Pont l’amitie” by Bembeya Jazz National then ensure that you link to the songs at the British Library Sound archive website via the links provided above.
 Do not release the songs or upload the songs onto Facebook, YouTube or similar.
 The British Library is the legal depository of the songs and if you copy them or share them without due acknowledgement and prior agreement with The British Library and with the copyright holders, you will be breaking copyright law.
-The British Library is the legal depository of the two versions of “Pont l’amitie” by Bembeya Jazz National and its website clearly states that “to transmit or re-circulate any material obtained from the [The British Library] Website to any third party except where expressly permitted on the Website” is prohibited.
+The British Library is the legal depository of the two versions of “Pont l’amitie” by Bembeya Jazz National and its website clearly states that it is prohibited “to transmit or re-circulate any material obtained from the [The British Library] Website to any third party except where expressly permitted on the Website”.
 See https://www.bl.uk/.../terms.../websites-and-online-services for further information.

-Hafia (Syli-Cinema 1978)
+Hafia triple champion d'Afrique (Syli-Cinema 1978)

-At 32’21” Demba Camara and Bembeya Jazz National perform “Pont l’amitie”
+At 8'53" Demba Camara and Bembeya Jazz National perform “Pont l’amitie”